Arkansas Slander Laws

-In the event that someone makes false and damaging comments about you, this is considered defamation and is a severe offense.
-There are two types of defamation: “libel,” which refers to a statement that is written or put on the internet, and “slander,” which relates to a remark that is uttered.
+In the event that someone makes false and damaging comments about you, you may have grounds to sue for defamation.
+There are two types of defamation: Libel occurs when defamation is done through a physical medium, like a newspaper or email. statement that is written or put on the internet and slander occurs when defamatory statements are spoken or acted out.

 Defamation cases must be proven by showing that the libel or slander was published in some manner and that the subject's reputation, future employment prospects, or even physical or mental health were harmed as a consequence.

-Several people have taken the step of filing a “cease and desist” letter in response to this crime, in which they warn the person making the false allegations to halt before any further legal action is taken.
-Learn more about defamation and how to interpret the laws of the State of Arkansas by reading the sections below.
+Several people have taken the step of sending a "cease and desist" letter in response to defamation, in which they warn the person making the false allegations to halt before any further legal action is taken.
+Learn more about defamation and how to interpret the laws of the state of Arkansas by reading the sections below.

 Slander and libel are the two components of defamation, as previously mentioned: